andela-anandaa/bash/README.md

 Improvised crossword solutions

-*Linux systems contain dictionaries.(On Ubuntu Linux, the path is /usr/share/dict/) **grep* can be use regular expressions and filter words in these dictionaries to solve crosswords!
+*Linux systems contain dictionaries.(On Ubuntu Linux, the path is /usr/share/dict/)

-e.g.
+* **grep** can be used with regular expressions to filter words in these dictionaries to produce results that fit the criteria! e.g.

 1. A seven letter word that starts with "e" and ends with "nd".